 - Genetic Disorder – Some genetic disorders can be the cause of snoring, and could be passed down from generation to generation.
 Some of these disorders are even known to skip generations.
 Keeping a family history of illnesses can help narrow down the cause of snoring due to genetic disorders.

-- Sleep Apnea In Children – A condition mentioned quite often here, sleep apnea is when airways block your child’s breathing which may require them to wake up and force themselves to breathe during the nights.
-Often, if the sleep apnea is minor, your child may subconsciously be forcing themselves to breathe and as such expending more energy, this could cause them to snore and it is also a reason for your child waking up tired.
-Sleep apnea is also known to cause numerous problems like depression, anxiety and if serious enough could even lead to ADHD.
+- Sleep Apnea In Children – Sleep apnea is when airways block your child’s breathing, which may require them to wake up and force themselves to breathe during the nights.
+Often, if the sleep apnea is minor, your child may subconsciously be forcing himself to breathe, and as such expend more energy.
+This can cause him to snore, and it is also a reason for your child waking up tired.
+Sleep apnea is also known to cause numerous problems like depression, anxiety and if serious enough, could even lead to ADHD.

-The symptoms of snoring in children can vary greatly and depends on the age and physical development of the child, talking to a doctor is recommended if you notice your child waking up tired or fatigued as that is one of the most common symptoms for sleep apnea in children, here are a few of the symptoms for snoring that parents should look out for at different age groups.
+The symptoms of snoring in children can vary greatly, and depend on the age and physical development of the child.
+Talking to a doctor is recommended, if you notice your child waking up tired or fatigued, as that is one of the most common symptoms for sleep apnea in children.
+Here are a few of the symptoms for snoring that parents should look out for at different age groups: